-I held a podcast this week with Supply Chain Management Review on the topic of Artificial Intelligence in Planning.
+I held a podcast this week with Supply Chain Management Review on the topic of AI in Planning.

 We discussed the structural complexities facing demand and supply planning functions today and the imminent role of AI and machine learning.

 You can view the podcast below: